Customer Services

 • date of the report and the informant’s name, position and signature.

-The Responsible Officer will review the report, decide whether to recommend further investigation and respond to the informant within 5 working days to set out the initial findings and decision based on one of the three options above.
-Should the Responsible Officer wish to launch an investigation they will carry out the following action.
+and respond to the informant within 5 working days to set out the initial findings and decision based on one of the three options above

 Appointing The Investigation Team

-The Responsible Officer will invite members of the Examination Standards Committee to take part in the investigation.
-A requirement for members of the investigation panel will be that they:
+GQAL’s Responsible Officer will invite members of the Examination Standards Committee to take part in the investigation.
+A requirement for members of the Investigation Panel will be that they have:

-• have not had any previous dealings with those involved in it.
+• not had any previous dealings with those involved in it.

-Members of the investigation panel will be expected to confirm their objectivity in the investigation and any potential conflicts of interest should be stated in advance of the investigation.
-Should there be a potential conflict of interest the Responsible Officer may decide to remove that person from the panel depending on the nature of the conflict.
+Members of the Investigation Panel will be expected to confirm their objectivity in the investigation and any potential conflicts of interest should be stated in advance of the investigation.
+Should there be a potential conflict of interest GQAL’s Responsible Officer may decide to remove that person from the panel depending on the nature of the conflict.

 The Investigation Process

-The team will look through all the evidence presented and carry out further investigation to establish the nature of the malpractice and establish the facts of the case.
+The Investigation Panel will look through all the evidence presented and carry out further investigation to establish the nature of the malpractice and or maladministration and establish the facts of the case.
 They may need to:

 • carry out site visits should failure of security or confidentiality of premises be in question;